kaixih/kaixih.github.io/_posts/2021-02-05-batch-norm.md

 ## Synchronized Batch Norm
 Lastly, I would like to briefly talk about the synchronized batch norm, which are preferrable when performing distributed training and the batch size are too small for each compute node.
-In that case (e.g., the object detection tasks), we can use synchronized batch norm to get better statistics.
-Here I will use the implementation from the horovod: `hvd.SyncBatchNormalization`.
-It overrides the "Moments" op to conduct communication among nodes and return the
+In that case (e.g., the object detection tasks), we can use synchronized batch norm to get better statistics by considering samples from different nodes.
+Here I will use the implementation from the horovod:
-___group mean and variance___, which reflect the mean and variance of samples from all participant nodes.
+`hvd.SyncBatchNormalization`.
+It overrides the "Moments" op to conduct communication among nodes and return the ___group mean and variance___, which reflect the mean and variance of samples from all participant nodes.
 In Figure 4, they are denoted as `m'` and `v'`.
 Subsequently, "Update" will take them to update the moving group mean/variance, and "Normalize" will also take them to compute the outputs.
 As we mentioned previously, the fused op doesn't expose the batch mean/variance and thus it will be challenging to do the communication to get the group mean/variance and therefore synchronized batch norm only support non-fused ops.

 <p align=center> Figure 4.
 Synchronized batch norm</p>
 ![Synchronized Batch Norm](/assets/posts_images/bn_sync.png)